HungNguyenPSL/automated-summarization-evaluation/README.md

 ## Overview

-This project is part of the final project for the Large Languages Models course, which is a collaboration between the Master MASH program ([Mathematics, Deep Learning, and Humanities](https://dauphine.psl.eu/en/training/masters-degrees/mathematics-and-applied-mathematics/masters-year-2-mathematics-deep-learning-and-humanities/program)) and the Master IASD program ([Artificial Intelligence Systems and Data](https://dauphine.psl.eu/en/training/masters-degrees/computer-science/m2-artificial-intelligence-systems-data)) at PSL University.
+This project is part of the final project for the Large Languages Models course, which is a collaboration between the Master MASH program ([Mathematics, Machine Learning, Sciences, and Humanities](https://dauphine.psl.eu/en/training/masters-degrees/mathematics-and-applied-mathematics/masters-year-2-mathematics-deep-learning-and-humanities/program)) and the Master IASD program ([Artificial Intelligence Systems and Data](https://dauphine.psl.eu/en/training/masters-degrees/computer-science/m2-artificial-intelligence-systems-data)) at PSL University.

 ### Target